 One day, I saw it said in the Bible: “But as for me and my house, we will serve Jehovah” (Joshua 24:15).
-Right!
+That’s right!
 Since I believe in the Lord, my family should also worship the Lord as great.
-So I should find a like-minded partner so that we could walk the path oftogether, and only in this way could we love and support each other and serve the Lord together.
-After understanding the Lord’s will, I decided to find a boyfriend who believed in the Lord, so we could serve and worship the Lord with one heart.
+So I should find a like-minded partner so that we can walk the path of faith in God together, since only in this way could we love and support each other and serve the Lord together.
+After understanding the Lord’s will, I decided to find a boyfriend who believed in the Lord so we could serve and worship the Lord with one heart.

-One year later, a sister introduced Li Kemu, a seminary student, to me.
-I had always thought that seminary students were all very familiar with the Bible and they also dedicated themselves to the Lord and spent their whole life serving Him, so they were the most devout Christians.
-I thought to myself: If I can marry a dignified seminary student in the future, I am sure to gain great support and help in spirit and to walk the right path of faith in God.
+One year later, a sister introduced me to Li Kemu, a seminary student.
+I had always thought that seminary students were all very familiar with the Bible, and since they also dedicated themselves to the Lord and spent their whole life serving Him, they were the most devout Christians.
+I thought to myself: “If I can marry a dignified seminary student in the future, I am sure to gain great spiritual support and help and will walk the right path of faith in God.”
 At the thought of these things, I felt thrilled, thinking that I had finally found someone after my own heart.

-But the reality didn’t turn out what I imagined.
-In the course of our interaction, I found that he didn’t like to talk with me about the Bible and about faith in God.
-At first, I felt a little unhappy in my heart, but out of admiration for him, I didn’t take it to heart.
-But what was inconceivable to me was that once he suddenly told me that he wanted to cohabit with me.
-His words really disgusted me.
-I thought: He is a seminary student as well as a Christian, how can he make such a request?
-I seek a boyfriend for the purpose of getting married to him; what’s more, living together before marriage is detested by God.
+But the reality didn’t turn out as I imagined.
+In the course of our interactions, I found that he didn’t like to talk with me about the Bible and about faith in God.
+At first, I felt a little unhappy, but out of admiration for him, I didn’t take it to heart.
+But what was inconceivable to me was that he once suddenly told me that he wanted to live with me.
+This idea really disgusted me.
+I thought: “He is a seminary student as well as a Christian, how can he make such a request?
+I seek a boyfriend for the purpose of getting married; what’s more, living together before marriage is detested by God.”
 For this reason, I resolutely refused.
-But he said to me carelessly: “In our school, quite a number of students cohabit outside the campus: Some rent a place, some stay at a hotel….”
-Hearing these words, I found this incredible, saying: “Your college is a seminary, and you all are theological students, who will serve as pastors in the future!
+But he said to me casually: “In our school, quite a number of couples live together outside the campus: Some rent a place, some stay in hotels….”
+I found this unbelievable, and replied: “Your college is a seminary, and you are all theological students who will serve as pastors in the future!
 How can you do these things?!
 It’s displeasing to God!”
-“What’s wrong with it?
-Now, the whole world is dark and evil.
-It’s true that we are students of the seminary, but we are also ordinary people, who will naturally be influenced by social trends.”
-He answered lightly.
-Listening to these words, I grew very angry in my heart.
-What kind of a theological student is this?
-He has no reverence for God at all!
-His words and actions are no different from that of unbelievers!
-If I get married to someone like this, who doesn’t even like talking about faith in God, how could I gain support and help in spirit from him and serve the Lord together with him?
-Were all of these not illusions.
-At the thought of this, I split up with him decidedly.
+He answered lightly: “What’s wrong with it?
+The whole world is dark and evil nowadays.
+It’s true that we are students in a seminary, but we are also ordinary people, and are naturally influenced by social trends.”
+Listening to all this, I grew very angry.
+What kind of a theological student was he?
+He had no reverence for God at all!
+His words and actions were no different from that of unbelievers!
+If I got married to someone like that, who didn’t even like talking about faith in God, how could I gain spiritual support and help from him and serve the Lord together with him?
+Weren’t all of these pipe dreams?
+At the thought of this, I split up with him.

 When We Meet Our Life Partner Is Ordained by God

-I Met Him, My Life Partner
+I Finally Met My Life Partner

-One day, I saw God’s words say: “One encounters many people in one’s life, but no one knows who will become one’s partner in marriage.
+Afterward, I read God’s words, which say: “One encounters many people in one’s life, but no one knows who will become one’s partner in marriage.
 Though everyone has their own ideas and personal stances on the subject of marriage, no one can foresee who will finally become their true other half, and one’s own notions count for little.
 After meeting a person you like, you can pursue that person; but whether he or she is interested in you, whether he or she is able to become your partner, is not yours to decide.
 The object of your affections is not necessarily the person with whom you will be able to share your life; and meanwhile someone you never expected quietly enters your life and becomes your partner, becomes the most important element in your fate, your other half, to whom your fate is inextricably bound.”
 “Marriage is an important juncture in a person’s life.
 It is the product of a person’s fate, a crucial link in one’s fate; it is not founded on any person’s individual volition or preferences, and is not influenced by any external factors, but is completely determined by the fates of the two parties, by the Creator’s arrangements and predeterminations regarding the fates of the couple.”

-Through my experience, I truly feel that our partner on our life journey has been prepared by the Creator long before.
+Through my experience, I truly feel that our partner on our life journey has been prepared by the Creator long ago.
 In marriage, we should maintain a heart of waiting and seeking, obeying the sovereignty and arrangements of God.